Deceased Estate Tax

-In Australia, when it comes to inheriting money and assets, there are certain considerations and tax implications that beneficiaries should be aware of.
-While there are no specific inheritance or estate taxes in Australia, beneficiaries may still have tax obligations related to the assets they inherit.
+While there is no inheritance tax, estate tax or death tax in Australia, beneficiaries may still have tax obligations related to the assets they inherit.
 Let’s explore two key considerations in more detail:

 Capital Gains Tax (CGT) is a tax imposed on the capital gain made from the sale of an asset.
 When a beneficiary inherits an asset from a deceased estate and later decides to sell it, CGT may apply.
 It is crucial for beneficiaries to assess the tax implications before disposing of any inherited assets.